swarajb1/file-merge-pdf/README.md

 merger = PDFMerger()
 ```

-Initializes the merger with A4 page dimensions (595.27 × 841.89 points).
+Initializes the merger with A4 page dimensions and empty file queue.

 #### Methods